redis/redis-doc/topics/data-types-intro.md

 Operating on ranges
 ---

 Sorted sets are more powerful than this.
 They can operate on ranges.
-For instance let's try to get all the individuals that were born up to the 1950.
+Let's get all the individuals that were born up to the 1950 inclusive.
 We use the [ZRANGEBYSCORE](/commands/zrangebyscore) command to do it:

     $ redis-cli zrangebyscore hackers -inf 1950